 In our trARPES laboratory at Stanford University we are using two complementary commercial Ti::Sa lasers in combination with a state-of-the-art ultrahigh vacuum system built around a Scienta R4000 hemispherical electron analyzer.

 Our Spectra Physics Tsunami oscillator operates near 800 nm (1.5 eV) wavelength at a repetition rate of 76 MHz and generates 25 nJ pulse energy with a pulse duration of 50 fs.
 One part of the output of the oscillator is frequency quadrupled to yield 200 nm (6 eV) UV probe pulses and the remaining fundamental excites the sample.
 The high repetition rate and low pulse energies make this system ideal for studies of weak perturbations with the high statistics required for detection of minute changes in the electronic structure of the sample.

-We recently upgraded to a Coherent RegA amplifier system with IR-OPA that delivers much higher pulse energies in the μJ range at a repetition rate of 100's of kHz.
+Our second laser is a Coherent RegA with IR-OPA that delivers much higher pulse energies in the μJ range at a repetition rate of 100's of kHz.
 This laser system allows us to strongly perturb the sample and thereby trigger cooperative phenomena like coherent phonon excitation and ultrafast phase changes.
 Moreover, the IR-OPA enables tuning of the pump photon energy to relevant optical transitions in the range of 0.5-1 eV.

 Dynamics of Charge Ordering